Josh Harrison: Philadelphia Phillies (second stint)

+Texas Rangers

+On August 15, 2023, Harrison signed a minor league contract with the Texas Rangers organization.
+In 6 games for the Triple–A Round Rock Express, Harrison went 6–for–27 (.222) with 1 home run and 5 RBI.
+Harrison opted out of his contract on August 25.

+Cincinnati Reds

+On February 5, 2024, Harrison signed a minor league contract with the Cincinnati Reds.
+He failed to make the club and opted out of his deal on March 18.

+On May 31, 2025, Harrison announced his retirement from professional baseball.

 International career

 Harrison was selected to the United States national baseball team at the 2017 World Baseball Classic.

 Personal life

 Harrison is the nephew of former major league outfielder and coach John Shelby.
 Harrison's brother, Vince Harrison, played minor league baseball from 2001 to 2011, before joining the Pirates organization as a player-coach.

 Beginning in 2014, Harrison started a youth baseball camp for kids and teens in Cincinnati.
 Harrison's brother Vince also sponsors and helps with the event.

 Harrison and his wife, Brittney, have two daughters; one born in 2014, and one born in 2017.